 Not only discussions about independence, but also division of inheritances and family secrets lead to fierce family quarrels.
 After the death of Uncle Ram, Shiv Bhushan, Vishnu’s father, disputes the division of the inheritance.
 He feels that it is out of the question that his parents’ land should go to Aunt Ranee, Uncle Ram’s widow.
 After all, this land should remain in the family.
 And besides, Ram is not a brother, as everyone thought, but only a cousin.
 So he has no right to divide the inheritance of Shiv’s parents.

 The Bhushan family is outraged that Shiv is giving away this family secret to claim his inheritance.
 Family secrets are abundant.
-For instance, Vishnu’s mother confesses to Vishnu that she was previously married to Amar, a younger brother of Shiv.
+For instance, Vishnu’s mother confesses to Vishnu that she was previously engaged to Amar, a younger brother of Shiv.
 This brother enlisted in the British colonial army and was blown up in Palestine in the last year that Palestine was a British Mandate.
 Postcards in black and white from Palestine, such as Port Said, Haifa and Bethlehem, which Amar had lovingly sent to Vishnu’s mother, were blowing around in the garden after Hurricane Carol had hit the island.
 Before Amar left for Palestine, he sold his share in the family plantation inherited from Shiv’s parents to Uncle Ram.
 It is this transaction that leads to the heated dispute over the inheritance after Uncle Ram’s death.

 The family reunion over the inheritance issue does not lead to a solution as Shiv refuses to accept the compromise proposal of dividing Ram’s land in equal parts between him and Aunt Ranee.
 It almost ends in a scuffle between Vishnu’s father and the fatuous Uncle Mohan, who had missed out on a promising career in the colonial police because he had drunkenly insulted a British police inspector and had refused to apologise openly out of honour, after which he was sacked.